-I am a community ecologist and Ph.D.
-Candidate in the Department of Integrative Biology at Oregon State University.
-I am interested in quantifying patterns of biodiversity and understanding the factors that shape the distributions and functional roles of taxa across landscapes.
-My research investigates how habitats, climate, resources, and community structure influence the niches of mammals and birds over gradients in space and time.
-By studying ecological and evolutionary patterns of diverse groups of animals across multiple spatiotemporal scales, my research aims to illuminate fundamental processes that regulate biodiversity to answer today's conservation and management challenges.
+I am a community ecologist interested in quantifying patterns of biodiversity and understanding the factors that shape the distributions and functional roles of taxa across landscapes.
+I investigate how habitats, climate, resources, and community structure influence the niches of mammals and birds over gradients in space and time.
+My research aims to illuminate fundamental processes that regulate biodiversity to answer today's conservation and management challenges by studying ecological and evolutionary patterns of diverse groups of animals across multiple spatiotemporal scales.
+I use and contribute to natural history museum collections to conduct my research and to catalog biodiversity in our rapidly changing world.
+I am dedicated to teaching and mentoring the next generation of science professionals, and I actively lead projects to create and maintain safety for at-risk individuals in field research and other natural resource settings.

-A large part of my dissertation work is based on comprehensive, multi-year benchmarking resurveys of the birds and mammals of Steens Mountain and the Alvord Desert system in the Northern Great Basin.
-Using modern field surveys and museum collections, I investigate temporal community dynamics of small mammals across elevational gradients in response to a century of landcover and climate change.
-Additionally, I use empirical field data to investigate the relationships between ecological niches, functional diversity, and habitat across communities of disparate taxa (small-bodied land birds, rodents, and shrews).
+Mountain ranges provide excellent scaffolds upon which to investigate patterns of biodiversity.
+Over the course of my Ph.D., I designed and completed a comprehensive biological resurvey of small mammal and bird communities along a desert-montane gradient in the northern Great Basin—Steens Mountain and the Alvord Desert in southeast Oregon.
+Using modern field surveys and museum collections, I investigated temporal community dynamics across elevation over the last century.
+Additionally, I used empirical field data to investigate the relationships between ecological niches, functional diversity, and habitat across communities of disparate taxa (small-bodied land birds, rodents, and shrews).

 Isotopic dietary niche dynamics of sympatric rodent populations along the Steens Mountain elevation gradient.